 Research and innovation news

-Keep up-to-date with the latest news, publications and events from the Research and Innovation Division.
+Keep up-to-date with the latest news, publications and events from the Research and Innovation team at MFT.

 MFT lung screening research among top recruiting cancer studies

 Manchester University NHS Foundation Trust’s (MFT) ground-breaking qUEST research, part of the Manchester Lung Health Checks programme, has been named among the top-recruiting cancer studies in Englan

 Manchester doctors play leading role in ‘breakthrough’ COVID-19 drug research

 Manchester doctors have played a leading role in global coronavirus research, which has found the first drug shown to increase survival rates in people hospitalised with COVID-19.

 Next stage of health innovation campus takes shape – Citylabs 2.0

 Manchester’s world-class health innovation campus – a joint venture between Manchester University NHS Foundation Trust and Manchester Science Partnerships (MSP) – takes a step forward.